Music Therapy &

 https://www.musictherapy.org/about/musictherapy/

-Music therapy at Rejoice Creative Music is heavily influenced by the "Nordoff-Robbins Creative Music Therapy" (NRCMT).
-This approach is built upon the work by co-founders Dr Clive Robbins ( special educator) and Dr Paul Nordoff (composer) in the 1960s.
+Music therapy at Rejoice Creative Music is heavily influenced by the "Nordoff-Robbins Creative Music Therapy".
+This approach is founded Dr Clive Robbins ( special educator) and Dr Paul Nordoff (music composer) in the 1960s when they used music to reach out to children with learning disabilities.
+Through both composed and improvised music, they witnessed the potential in the children which was initially masked by the symptoms of various diagnoses.

 Find out more about this approach here.